 We follow the National Curriculum for Science which includes: Scientific Enquiry, Life Processes and Living Things, Materials and their Properties.
 We endeavour to link Science to the class topics , and to link it to other curriculum subjects including Maths, English, ICT and Design Technology.

 Children in Early Years follow the guidelines for Science included in the EYFS 'Understanding the World'.
 The work is largely exploratory and may involve activities such as looking at insects, or watching ice melt.
 We also offer a lot of opportunity for Understanding the World within our Forest school provision.

 In Key Stage One, Science lessons are focused around animals and their habitats, plants and everyday materials.
 Activities are practical whenever possible to ensure understanding and the children are encouraged to develop the skills of observation, predicting, experimenting, and recording results.
 Much use is made of the outside environment which includes a wooded area.
 Skills are also further developed within Forest School sessions.

-In Key Stage Two, children participate in the Big Science Competition, which the school won in 2015.
-This an excellent vehicle for children to think outside the box and design experiments which answer big questions in Science.
-We have also participated in Science days at local secondary schools to investigate and find solutions to scientific ideas.
+In Key Stage Two, we have participated in Science days at local secondary schools to investigate and find solutions to scientific ideas.
 We strike a balance between practical science investigation and theory, learning outside when possible.